promibe/Walmart-Sale-Dataset-Analysis/README.md

 4. Christmas: 31-Dec-10, 30-Dec-11, 28-Dec-12, 27-Dec-13

 ### 4 Data Information and Insights - Exploratory Data Analysis
-Below are the general insights gotten from the

-Below are the general insights gotten from the
+Below are the general insights gotten from the Analysis
   1. The dataset contains 6435 rows and 8 columns
   2. The Unemployment and Temperature columns might contain some outliers
   3. The dataset contains 2 categorical columns and 5 numeric columns and 1 object (date)